apache/arrow/rust/datafusion/README.md

 This section describes how you can get started at developing DataFusion.

-## Core concepts

-### Dynamic typing

-DataFusion's memory layout is the columnar format Arrow.
-Because a column type is only known at runtime, DataFusion, like Arrow's create, uses dynamic typing throughout most of its code.
-Thus, a central aspect of DataFusion's query engine is keeping track of an expression's `datatype`.

-### Nullability

-Arrow's columnar format natively supports the notion of null values, and DataFusion also.
-Like types, DataFusion keeps track of an expression's `nullability` throughout planning and execution.

-### Field and Schema

-Arrow's implementation in rust has a `Field` that contains information about a column:

-* name
-* datatype
-* nullability

-A `Schema` is essentially a vector of fields.

-### parse, plan, optimize, execute

-When a query is sent to DataFusion, there are different steps that it passes through until a result is obtained.
-Broadly, they are:

-1. The string is parsed to an Abstract syntax tree (AST).
-We use [sqlparser](https://docs.rs/sqlparser/0.6.1/sqlparser/) for this.
-2. The AST is converted to a logical plan ([src/sql](src/sql/planner.rs))
-3. The logical plan is optimized to a new logical plan ([src/optimizer](src/optimizer))
-4. The logical plan is converted to a physical plan ([src/physical_plan/planner](src/physical_plan/planner.rs))
-5. The physical plan is executed ([src/execution/context.rs](src/execution/context.rs))

-Phases 1-4 are typically cheap/fast when compared to phase 5, and thus DataFusion puts a lot of effort to ensure that phase 5 runs without errors.

-#### Logical plan

-A logical plan is a representation of the plan without details of how it is executed.
-In general,

-* given a data schema and a logical plan, the resulting schema is known.
-* given data and a logical plan, we agree on the result, irrespectively of how it is computed.

-A logical plan is composed by nodes (called `LogicalPlan`), and each node is composed by logical expressions (called `Expr`).
-All of these are located in [src/logical_plan/mod.rs](src/logical_plan/mod.rs).

-#### Physical plan

-A Physical plan is a plan that can be executed.
-Contrarily to a logical plan, the physical plan has specific information about how the calculation should be performed (e.g. what actual rust functions are used).

-A physical plan is composed by nodes (implement the trait `ExecutionPlan`), and each node is composed by physical expressions (implement the trait `PhysicalExpr`) or aggreagate expressions (implement the trait `AggregateExpr`).
-All of these are located in [src/physical_plan](src/physical_plan).

-Physical expressions are evaluated against `RecordBatch` (a group of `Array`s and a `Schema`).

 ### Bootstrap environment

 DataFusion is written in Rust and it uses a standard rust toolkit: